Universite-Gustave-Eiffel/I-Simpa/currentRelease/doc/documentation/Offline_documentation/html/_sources/tutorial_Elmia_hall.rst.txt

 Define a plane receiver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The two main locations of the audience will be used to define plan receiver with a height of 50 cm from the audience surface:
+The two main locations of the audience will be used to define two plane receivers with a height of 0.50 m from the audience surface:

 1. For the first plane, **Click** on the 'Scene' tab and **Select** the 'New plane receiver' action from the context menu of the 'Surface receivers' root folder.
 A new plane receiver is added and a grid appears in the 3D view.